ianduquette/MultiQuery/README.md

 - Use `--verbose` for detailed validation information

 ### File Not Found Errors
-- **New Path Resolution**: Files are now resolved relative to your current working directory
+- **Query Files**: Resolved relative to your current working directory only
+- **Environment Files**: Support fallback behavior - checked in current directory first, then application install directory
 - Use `--verbose` to see detailed path resolution information including:
   - Original paths provided
   - Whether paths are relative or absolute
   - Current working directory
+  - Search locations tried (for environment files)
   - Resolved absolute paths
   - File existence confirmation
-- Ensure files exist in your current directory or provide absolute paths
-- The default `environments.json` is looked for in your current directory
+- **Tip**: Place `environments.json` in your application install directory for a global default configuration

 ### Performance Issues
 - Large result sets are handled efficiently with optimized formatting